ivankrauseza/ci-project3/README.md

-# Project Title
+# Secret Agent Assist
-Agent Assist 1.0
+- Updated to version 2.0

 ## Project Description
 A quick and easy place for our secret agents to find out some information about their next mission and objectives!

 ## Table of Contents
 - [Installation](#installation)
 - [Features](#features)
 - [Logic](#logic)